Are you using X (Twitter) hashtags to maximise exposure for your brand or client's X (Twitter) account?

 Here are three ways to make sure they pass the relevancy test:

-If you come across a hashtag but you're not too sure what it means and whether it's relevant to your client's brand, then you could check the definition by simply searching the hashtag on a search engine like Google.
+If you come across a hashtag but you're not sure what it means or whether it's relevant to your client's brand, you can check its definition by searching for it on a search engine like Google.

-If one or more respected influencers in your industry or niche are using a hashtag, then there's a good chance it's relevant.
+If one or more respected influencers in your industry or niche are using a hashtag, it's likely relevant.
 But you can still make your own check.

-Enter the hashtag in the Twitter search bar:
+Enter the hashtag in the X (Twitter) search bar:

 And see what content is being posted: